Training Organic Farming & Village Planning for Tri Luc Organic Cultural Village, Thoi Binh District, Ca Mau province, Vietnam

-Tri Luc Organic Cooperative is located in the Tri Luc Commune of Thoi Binh District of Ca Mau province where the organic rice-shrimp farming has been promoted and developed with the strongly support from the government, NGOs and private sector.
-Total area of potential organic rice-shrimp reaches to over 15,000 ha in the Thoi Binh District, of which, over 1000 ha is distributed in Tri Luc Commune.
+Tri Luc Organic Cooperative is in the Tri Luc Commune of Thoi Binh District of Ca Mau province.
+Organic rice-shrimp farming has been promoted and developed with strong support from the government, NGOs and the private sector.
+The total area of potential organic rice shrimp reaches over 15,000 ha in the Thoi Binh District, of which over 1000 ha is distributed in Tri Luc Commune.
 There is an urgent need from the community to convert it into an “organic village” using international experiences.

-In response to these challenges some smallholder farmers have developed a highly innovative organic rice-shrimp farming system that is resilient to drought and saline intrusion.
-These farmers cultivate rice in the wet season (August to December) which flushes out salinity and provides sufficient fresh water for a productive rice crop.
+In response to these challenges, some smallholder farmers have developed a highly innovative organic rice-shrimp farming system resilient to drought and saline intrusion.
+These farmers cultivate rice in the wet season (August to December), which flushes out salinity and provides sufficient fresh water for a productive rice crop.
 During the dry season (January to May), these farmers allow saline water to intrude into selected fields.
 Salt-water shrimp are then grown in these fields.
-This system does not demand fresh water for dry season irrigation.
-Rather, this unique system has adapted to the natural seasonal wet-dry water dynamics.
-This integration of rice and marine shrimp is highly suited for high value organic food production.
-Rice-shrimp farming area are less likely to be contaminated by chemical fertilizers and antibiotics than intensive shrimp farming or chemically intensive shrimp farming system that dominates the Mekong Delta (Braun et al. 2019).
+This system does not demand fresh water for dry-season irrigation.
+Instead, this unique system has adapted to the natural seasonal wet-dry water dynamics.
+Rice and marine shrimp integration is highly suited for high-value organic food production.
+Rice-shrimp farming areas are less likely to be contaminated by chemical fertilizers and antibiotics than intensive shrimp farming or chemically intensive shrimp farming system that dominates the Mekong Delta (Braun et al. 2019).
 This rice-marine shrimp system is naturally independent of agrichemical inputs.
-If farmers used pesticides on their rainy season rice, shrimp may not survive during the saline phase.
-While this system has been shown to be environmentally sustainable, its economic viability is currently constrained as it is less intensive and produces lower yields of both rice and shrimp.
-What is lacking is internationally recognized organic certification and links to discerning markets with the willingness to pay a premium for organic rice and shrimp.
+If farmers used pesticides on their rainy season rice, shrimp might not survive during the saline phase.
+While this system is environmentally sustainable, its economic viability is currently constrained as it is less intensive and produces lower yields of both rice and shrimp.
+What is lacking is internationally recognized organic certification and links to discerning markets willing to pay a premium for organic rice and shrimp.

 Since 2017 several domestic rice businesses partnered with the local authorities and the Tri Luc cooperative to grow organic rice (one crop/year) on the shrimp farm.
-The organic rice were certified by USDA/NOP, EU and JAS standards for the international and domestic market.
+The organic rice was certified by USDA/NOP, EU and JAS standards for the international and domestic markets.

-There is a strong need from the local farmers, the cooperative and authorities to scale up this successful organic rice-shrimp systems and trade to other villages in the Thoi Binh District and upgrade it into the the “organic village” using the international experience.
+There is a strong need from the local farmers, the cooperative and authorities to scale up this successful organic rice-shrimp system, trade it to other villages in the Thoi Binh District, and upgrade it into an “organic village” using the international experience.

-Mekong Organics received the formal request from local government (Tri Luc People’s Committee), private sector (Minh Phu Seafood Cooperative), and the Tri Luc Cooperative to design and operate the “organic village” using the international experience from the Mekong Organics expert network.
+Mekong Organics received a formal request from the local government (Tri Luc People’s Committee), the private sector (Minh Phu Seafood Cooperative), and the Tri Luc Cooperative to design and operate the “organic village” using the international experience from the Mekong Organics expert network.

 We set up the MoU for this potential project and support training in English for rural kids and students in the village as well as to train local staffs and farmers how to design and operate the organic village in 2023.